LostBeard/SpawnDev.WebFS/README.md

 The SpawnDev.WebFS.Tray app runs on the user's PC with an icon in the system tray and can optionally start with Windows.
 While running, the WebFS host app uses [DokanNet](https://github.com/dokan-dev/dokan-dotnet) to mount a new drive on the user's PC that can be accessed normally by any apps on the user's computer.
-Web sites can request permission to provide a file system via a domain labeled folder on the root of the new drive.
+Websites can request permission to provide a file system via a domain labeled folder on the root of the new drive.

 **WebFS Tray Download:**  [SpawnDevWebFSSetup](https://github.com/LostBeard/SpawnDev.WebFS/raw/refs/heads/master/Setup/SpawnDevWebFSSetup.exe)